jnfernandes1980/Damworld2025/README.md

 1. Register
 2. Choose the area that is important for you
-3. Sownload tif
+3. Download tif

    ![image](https://github.com/user-attachments/assets/9e5ddcee-ceae-4aff-b4bf-0868e8351ec0)

 # Create terrain

-1. In RAS Mapper - Add projection
+1. In RAS Mapper - Add projection (https://spatialreference.org/)
 2. Add new terrain with data downloaded before
-3.
+3. Create terrain

    ![image](https://github.com/user-attachments/assets/6e825357-2ded-46f2-885c-8c815e2af5c5)
 Register

+# Create Storage Area (It will be your reservoir)

+1. In RAS Mapper

+2.
 ![image](https://github.com/user-attachments/assets/803a33fe-9d1f-4c1a-b97f-5b70872582b8)
 Use this data for our case study
 6. a GitHub account if you don't have one and confirm your e-mail (required!)